Jin Kazama: Design

 Jin's visual appearance was modeled after his father Kazuya Mishima who was missing in Tekken 3.
 Jin was given a similar appearance including spiky black hair, red gloves and similar black and red pants (keikogi) to the point it confused returning players.
 In early concepts, Jin was depicted with more clothing covering his left arm.
 The idea of his design was for it to be simple yet highly recognizable.
 Originally, Jin was named Jin Mishima (三島仁) with a visual appearance being more reminiscent to his father, most notably in his gloves.
 His design was made less muscular than his predecessors.

-Although in his first appearance, he was shown wearing nothing to cover his torso, in following games, Jin was given a jacket along with a hood which Harada found to be highly popular with the fanbase.
+Although in his first appearance, he was shown wearing nothing to cover his torso, in following games, Jin was given a jacket along with a hood in Tekken 4 which Harada found to be highly popular with the fanbase.
+Meanwhile, the new white pants and gi from Tekken 4 was used in future games starting with Tekken Advance.
 As a result, Harada views the constant comments about this as positive feedback despite his initial confusion over the fanbase's reaction.
 Tekken 5 features a special costume for Jin designed by guest artist Mutsumi Inomata: it is a panda-themed costume with an unzipped jacket that reaches just above his midriff with a blue flame motif and matching white pants.
 In Tekken 6, replacing the jumpsuit, Jin wears a long black coat similar to the one that he wore in his ending in Tekken 5.
 Jin's alternative outfit in Tekken 6 was designed by Clamp, a group of four Japanese manga artists.
 For Tekken 7, his regular design was made by Yūsuke Kozaki, while Ando Makoto did a special chibi illustration of the character. while Takuji Kawano did his Tekken 8 outfit which fellow artist Hiroaki Hashimoto found cool.

 Jin's alter ego, Devil Jin, possesses a tattoo that covers his entire torso.
 Harada claimed he grew to like this part of the design.
 Devil Jin is often shown wearing chains in his body though that instead is symbolic.
 Like his father's devil persona, Jin's also shown to possess wings though Harada claims they are actually related with his mother's heritage rather than the Mishima's.
 For the film Blood Vengeance, Jin manages to control his Devil powers, resulting in him achieving a new Devil transformation.
 This form was designed by Takayuki Takeya, who is famous designing characters from Devilman and Kamen Rider.
 Director Yōichi Mōri conceived, saying he wanted to change the impression of the Devil in the game.
 The New Devil Jin was given a "sinister yet beautiful" design the audience give a different impression from the game in order to attract more people.